Missarik/mcast_wp/README.md

 classExample_postorderasc filters all posts searched in the search bar in ascending order.

 Diwp_theme_customizer_options sets the logo for your website.
-To set the logo of your website, the user can rename any image to ‘logo.jpg’.
+To set up the logo of your website, the user can rename any image to ‘logo.jpg’.

 Plugins